 A segment in a BBC telecast highlighted how Kiev and Lviv are presently more peaceful than eastern Ukraine.
 The reverse was true months ago.
 Since the Kiev demonstrations against Yanukovych, Crimea, the most pro-Russian part of the former Ukrainian SSR, has been virtually bloodless, much unlike what transpired in Ukraine’s capital – something which includes some culpability among the anti-Yanukovych opposition.
 Meantime, the sending to eastern Ukraine of forces supporting the Yatsenyuk-Turchynov regime and its successor, hasn’t resulted in a decrease of fatalities in that area.
 Rather, the introduction of these combatants has greatly added to an increase in casualties.

-Michael Averko is a New York based independent foreign policy analyst and media critic.
+About the author: Michael Averko is a New York-based independent foreign policy analyst and media critic.
 Republished from Global Research on the author’s request.

 Original source of the article: